charlesneimog/OM-py/README.md

 # OM-py

 OM-py bring python to visual enviroment.
-For this library work probally you need to download it, and then read the topics in this documentation:
+For this library work properly you need to download it, and then read the topics in this documentation:

 * Install OM-Sharp;
 * Install OM Libraries;